nihldev/terraform-aws-keycloak/README.md

 Pre-push hooks run automatically when pushing to the remote repository and will:

 - Format and validate Terraform code
-- Run security checks with `tfsec`
+- Run security checks with `trivy`
 - Lint Terraform with `tflint`
 - Format and lint TOML files with `taplo`
 - Lint and fix Markdown files